 At some point in your life, you will likely be tasked to care for a loved one either due to illness, injury, or age-related complications.
 One of the most common and long-term types of caregiving is related to caring for an elderly loved one, be it a family member, spouse, or friend.
 As people age, they face an increased risk of dementia, Alzheimer’s, Parkinson’s, or a decline in general health.
-Most of the time, depending on the family’s situation, the responsibility of caring for a loved one falls on a spouse, or close relative such as an adult child or sibling.
+Most of the time, depending on the family’s situation, the responsibility of caring for a loved one falls on a spouse or close relatives such as an adult child or sibling.

-When taking over the care, health and safety of another, it’s easy to become overwhelmed, anxious, or even resentful, especially in cases where you may have not had a choice in the matter.
+When taking over the care, health, and safety of another, it’s easy to become overwhelmed, anxious, or even resentful, especially in cases where you may have not had a choice in the matter.
 According to the Mayo Clinic, there is an estimated 1 in 3 adults in the United States who are informal caregivers.
 Even still, many are reluctant to give themselves that title and credit to themselves that they are caregivers.

 As a caregiver of anyone, it’s vital that you care for yourself as well.
 As the old phrase goes, “if a plane is crashing, you need to use your mask for a breath first before you can help anyone else,” and the saying is true also in terms of caring for a loved one.
 Many caregivers are uncomfortable asking for help for themselves, generally because they feel as though they are being selfish for asking or they may feel as though they simply don’t have time to pay any attention to their needs while caring for their loved one.
 Both these situations are a leading cause of caregiver burnout, and when that happens, no one benefits.